 A red child under a falling stream of white-gold light, the scarlet stain washing away as a white robe of light forms over them.

-Then He washed you clean.
+He washed you with His own hands.

-Every stain was gone.
+Every mark was gone.

 "Though your sins be as scarlet, they shall be as white as snow." — Isaiah 1:18